FREQUENTLY ASKED QUESTIONS

 OKAY, WHAT IF BOTH MAIN AND RESERVE FAIL?

 You’re about to have a really bad day.

 Statistically, you are more likely to die on your way to the drop zone in a car accident, Or be struck by lightning while winning the Lotto.

 We won’t kid you.
 Skydiving is a dangerous sport, particularly if the proper precautions aren’t met, as are many things in life.
 But like those, if you pay attention to what you’re doing, stay aware of the hazards, and prepare for the possibility of them, you’ll either avoid the hazards or know how to handle them when they do arise.

 All of Skydive Hollister’s rigs are equipped with a device called an Automatic Activation Device (A.A.D.).
-This device constantly measures your speed and altitude during a skydive and — if you are going too fast too low — it will deploy your parachute for you.
+This device constantly calculates your speed and/versus altitude during a skydive and — if you are going too fast too low — it will deploy one of the your parachutes for you.

 All participants must be at least 18 years old.
 No exceptions.
 We will require to see your government-issued photo ID, such as a passport or license upon your arrival at our location.

 We charge $2 per pound over 200 lbs.
 The maximum weight for a tandem skydiving student is dependent on each student’s heigh and weight proportions.
 For your reference, we’ll stick to a 250-lb. limit.
 Call us if you have any concerns.